 Collaboration, while it means working together in teams, can be marred by language problems.
 Apart from the spoken language, there should also be a common means of communication and project managers should confirm that everyone involved in the project can work in the same language.
 Why this may not be possible practically most of the time, an effective translator could be hired if this is the only viable option.
 For collaboration to work effectively, then the barriers to communication should be cleared immediately.

 The use of BIM as an effective tool for collaboration

 Before the production of BIM by construction software production companies, there have been collaborating in the industry.
 However, BIM collaboration in construction is a whole different ball game entirely.
 It simply means the automation of the entire workflow to ensure that the project tasks are done once and signed off.
 It promotes work efficiency on a different level.

 BIM is typically applied in infrastructural projects or large constructions, actually in arguably all projects where there is a deeper need for collaboration.
-As an essential collaborative tool, BIM provides a measured, structured and wide-range approach to enhance teamwork.
+As an essential collaborative tool, Building information modeling provides a measured, structured and wide-range approach to enhance teamwork.